 Test Comments/Conclusions 1 Does the council maintain a register of all material assets owned or in its care?
 Yes - detailed fixed asset register maintained in electronic format.
 2 Are the assets and Investments registers up to date?
 Yes - Council undertakes this on a rolling basis.
 3 Do asset insurance valuations agree with those in the asset register?
+No investments.
 Yes - the register has an additional column to show insurance value next to the cost value.
 Sample testing was able to relate this to the current insurance schedule.
-4 Obtain details of additions and select items to test to invoice or other supporting documentation, having regard for VAT element Additions & disposal in year - as noted on register 5 Conduct physical verification of selected assets to make sure that they are in regular use and check to fixed asset register Reviews of office equipment- assets were physically noted to be in use.
-Value per register is reasonable.
-6 Check title for properties to documents of title and land registry and obtain details of any charges (NB: this may require confirmation from third parties) Title deeds held in chambers
+4 Obtain details of additions and select items to test to invoice or other supporting documentation, having regard for VAT element No change year on year 5 Conduct physical verification of selected assets to make sure that they are in regular use and check to fixed asset register Reasonable 6 Check title for properties to documents of title and land registry and obtain details of any charges (NB: this may require confirmation from third parties) Title deeds held in chambers